 I do it so that on other days, I can ride easy and enjoy the scenery, the sunshine, the wind on my face.

 I do it so that if I want to explore new routes, or go somewhere across town on a whim, I can — regardless of how far that might be.
 I don’t worry that a impromptu destination is 30 miles away, meaning I’ll be adding another 60 miles to my day.
 It’s not going to be a problem physically.
 (It might be problem explaining to my wife why those extra miles were more important than cleaning up the backyard.
 Ha!)

 And I do it so that every so often, I can have one of those magical days.
 The kind of day where I can ride miles and miles and miles, and not feel the effort at all.

 I had one of those magical days a few weekends ago.
 I led a group of friends out to Fountain Hills, up a climb called Eagle Ridge.
-It’s not the hardest climb in the valley, not by any means.
-But it’s still climbing.
+It’s not the hardest climb in the valley, but it’s still climbing.
 And it felt effortless.
-For sure, I was riding well within my capabilities, and that had something to do with it.
+For sure, I was riding well within my capabilities.
 And it was a rare cool and cloudy day here in the valley — we actually got rained on part of the way.

 And it was.
-I never felt the miles the whole day, even though I ended up with 106 of them covered.
+I never felt the miles the whole day, even though I ended up with 106 covered.
 Through all those miles, it felt like I was floating.

 It was magical.

-I made it a point not to sit down until I finished said chores.
-I knew from previous experience that as soon as I did, it would all be over and I would crash immediately.
+I made it a point not to sit down until said chores were finished.
+I knew from experience that as soon as I did, it would all be over and my energy would crash immediately.
 I would be sleepy and tired the rest of the day.